vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 S'IVADRSTI.

-While the works on the Spanda branch just mentioned are mere dogmatic statements of the Saiva doctrines, the Sivadrsti is an attempt to present the Saiva idealistic monism or monistic idealism in a systematic philosophical form coupled with the necessary reasoning.
+While the works on the Spanda branch just mentioned are mere dogmatic statements of the Saiva doctrines, the śivadrsti is an attempt to present the Saiva idealistic monism or monistic idealism in a systematic philosophical form coupled with the necessary reasoning.
 It consists of about 700 verses in seven chapters.
-Somānanda also, like Vasugupta, claims to have been inspired by Siva in a dream, but not simply to go to a boulder to find inscribed what was to be propagated, but to systematise the philosophical contents of the monistic Tantras.
-He clearly states that what he has given in the Sivadrsti, is not simply a creation of his own mind, but is based on the Sāstra «S'ivo dātā sivo bhokta."2 We have not so far been able to trace this quotation in any one of the Agamas to which we have had access.
+Somānanda also, like Vasugupta, claims to have been inspired by śiva in a dream, but not simply to go to a boulder to find inscribed what was to be propagated, but to systematise the philosophical contents of the monistic Tantras.
+He clearly states that what he has given in the śivadrsti, is not simply a creation of his own mind, but is based on the Sāstra «S'ivo dātā sivo bhokta."2 We have not so far been able to trace this quotation in any one of the Agamas to which we have had access.
 But the verse given below, of which the above quotation constitutes a part, is very well known and is daily recited in the Pandit families of Kashmir :

 “Sivo dātā sivo bhoktā śivah sarvam idam jagat S'ivo yajati yajñaśca yah śivah soham eva hi."